 Album: Love Synonym Pt.2: Right for Us

 This will hit hard due to its melancholic lyrics.
 Being a breakup song, this sounds like it could have also made the list for the sad K-Pop category.
 However, as it is predominantly sung in English, featuring the American singer Kiiara, it has certainly earned its spot as a top English language Kpop song.
-The singer is also also known for her songwriting.
+The singer is also known for her songwriting.

 If you are going through a breakup yourself but don’t want to dwell on it too much, its groovy beat may get you to smoothly and soothingly dance right through the sadness.
 Wonho and Kiiara vocals sound incredible together.